Mominadar/pdf-accessible-html-converter-ui/README.md

 1. **PDF to Markdown conversion** (using Agentic Document Extraction API)
 2. **Markdown to Accessible HTML conversion** (with MathJax support and image descriptions)

+## Alternative Method

+There is a set of alternative scripts that use Mistral's API to convert from PDF -> JSON - > Markdown -> HTML.
+The Mistral API is $1 per 1000 pages, however it does not seem to support generating image descriptions out of the box.
+More work will be needed to prepare these scripts to handle content like the Agentic Document Extraction API.

 ## Prerequisites

 - Python 3.7 or later